KatelynFaulkner/rsa-ans-workflow/README.md

 ### Installing the required packages

-Nine R packages and their dependencies must be installed.
-Eight of these packages can be obtained through the R CRAN, and the remaining package "rWCVPdata" can be obtained from GitHub, using the package "remotes".
+Ten R packages and their dependencies must be installed.
+Nine of these packages can be obtained through the R CRAN, and the remaining package "rWCVPdata" can be obtained from GitHub, using the package "remotes".

 If executed the following code will load and, if required, install the packages.